 How?
 Because, when you sit down with a sales representative from your bank branch, they are only able to sell you their products.
 So the best GIC rate they can offer you might not be (and honestly, probably isn’t) the best GIC rate available at other financial institutions.
 However, if you’re already there and feel like you should keep all your investments in one place, you may just agree to it – and that’s a mistake.

 How to Beat the Bank and Boost Your GIC Return

-Negotiating with the bank doesn’t come easy to most of us – probably because it’s a big institution, so we feel as though rates are set in stone and they offer the same products to everyone – but that’s not always true.
-Our editor Cait lives by these words: if you don’t ask, the answer is always no. So the first thing you can do, if you aren’t happy with the GIC rate your bank offers you, is ask if they can do better.
+Negotiating with the bank doesn’t come easily to most of us — probably because it’s a big institution, so we feel as though rates are set in stone and they offer the same products to everyone.
+But that’s not always true.
+Here are some words to live by: If you don’t ask, the answer is always no. So the first thing you can do, if you aren’t happy with the GIC rate your bank offers you, is ask if they can do better.

 How can you feel confident enough to ask?
 Research what GIC rates are offered by other financial institutions and take that information to your bank.
 Banks, like many businesses, also sell their products through a number of distribution channels, including online discount brokerages, independent deposit brokers, etc. So while the products are all the same, you can be offered a different rate for the same product from one distribution channel to the next.

 For example, an independent broker may be able to offer you a slightly better interest rate on the same GIC product offered by one of the big banks, because of the volume of business they do and the little overhead they have to pay for.
 But they literally offer the exact same GIC product — just at a better rate.
 Take information like that to your bank and ask them to match the rate.
 If they won’t, you don’t have to settle — it’s your money to grow, not theirs.

 What to Do If Your Bank Can’t Match the Best GIC Rate

 If you’ve tried to negotiate and still aren’t happy with the GIC rate your bank offers you, consider these options: